jzerbe/jzerbe.github.com/_posts/2024-09-12-limit-data-broker-leaks.md

 - Privacy
 - right to delete
 - Residency
-title: limit data broker leaks
+title: Protect yourself from data broker leaks
 ---
 Every organization will leak your data eventually.
 Their profit motive may get in the way of security.
 They may not pay high enough to ensure quality people are employed.
 Therefore, your goal should be to only give your data to services which are absolutely necessary.
+Remember: if the service is free, you and your data are the product being sold.

 What about all the organizations you give your data to without even knowing it?
 A [data broker](https://www.gartner.com/en/information-technology/glossary/data-broker) makes